-The mission of the Lucas County Court Appointed Special Advocate (CASA/GAL) Program is to serve the best interest of abused and neglected children in the juvenile court system.
-We provide quality volunteer advocacy for children to ensure each child a safe, permanent, nurturing home
+The mission of the Lucas County Court Appointed Special Advocate/Guardian ad Litem (CASA/GAL) Program is to serve the best interests of abused and neglected children in the juvenile court system.
+CASA volunteers provide quality advocacy for children so that every child can have a safe, permanent home and the opportunity to thrive.

 Additional information available on CASA Fact Sheet.